Hackstallion/pegasys/README.md

 project](https://angular-ui.github.io/angular-google-maps/#!/).
 Note that
 the angular-google-maps project is under active development, and we've implemented workarounds for bugs and missing features.

+## Installation

+From the master branch: after cloning down the repo, run "npm install" from the parent directory and "bower install" from the ./client directory in the command line to install project dependencies.
+Before starting the server, run "grunt" command from the parent directory in order to concatenate and minify source files or the app will not work on the client side.
+Then run "nodemon" command in another command line window from the parent directory to start the server.
+To use the Google Maps API, you must have your own API key (available for free from Google).
+Input your API key in ./client/src/APIKey.example.js and change the filename as indicated in the comments of that file.

 ## Licensing